SWEG-2016EC-Batch/Logicians/project 1/Implementation Analysis.md

 ***

-Implementing the Airline Seat Reservation System involves several key steps to ensure that it meets all the functional and non-functional requirements while providing a seamless user experience.
+Implementing the air line reservation system  involves several key steps to ensure that it meets all the functional and non-functional requirements while providing a seamless user experience.
 Here’s a clear and humanized breakdown of the implementation analysis:

 ## System design: